2023 Turkey–Syria earthquakes: In Turkey

-In Adıyaman Province, over 20,000 buildings and 56,600 apartments were destroyed.
+In Adıyaman Province, over 20,000 buildings and 56,256 houses were destroyed.
 In the city of Adıyaman, four neighborhoods were razed.
 Many buildings along Atatürk Boulevard collapsed.
 The city hall, a 6th-century mosque and Gölbaşı District's state hospital were also destroyed.
 Isias Hotel, the largest hotel in the city, also collapsed, killing 65 people.
 Up to 10 percent of Adıyaman's population perished.
 The mayor of Kömür said the Karapınar and Bahçelievler neighborhoods were nearly destroyed.
+In the nearby village of Yaylakonak, 270 of the 280 homes were destroyed and 107 people died, including 32 children.

-Destruction was also observed in Barbaros, Çelikhan, Sümerevler and Karapınar districts.
-In Harmanlı, a village in Gölbaşı District, 80–90 percent of it was destroyed.
+Destruction also occurred in Barbaros, Sümerevler and Karapınar districts.
+In Harmanlı, Gölbaşı, 80–90 percent of it was destroyed.
 The second earthquake destroyed three buildings in the province.
+In Gölbaşı, 71 percent of the town's infrastructure was damaged or destroyed and 695 people were killed with over 400 injured, including 286 deaths in the town center.
+There were also 410 deaths in Besni District, about 90 percent of them in the town itself.
+At least 103 people were killed and dozens more were injured in Çelikhan District, including 11 in Avaspi and 10 in Pınarbaşı, Çelikhan.
+In Kurucuova village, 100 deaths and 10 missing were recorded while in Kâhta, 55 people died.

-In Diyarbakir Province, 8,086 buildings were damaged, required demolition or were destroyed.
+In Diyarbakir Province, 8,602 houses were severely damaged or destroyed, and 124,432 others were partially damaged.
+Additionally, 8,086 buildings were damaged, required demolition or collapsed.
 Diyarbakır Fortress, a UNESCO World Heritage Site, was also partly destroyed.
-The adjacent World Heritage Site of Hevsel Gardens was also damaged.
+The adjacent World Heritage Site of Hevsel Gardens and St. George's Church were also damaged.
 Part of the Galeria complex in Yenişehir, which included a shopping mall and dozens of apartments collapsed, killing 89 and injuring 22.

 At least 466 buildings were heavily damaged in Şanlıurfa Province; 201 were destroyed.
 Structures around the Pool of Abraham were damaged.
-The minaret at the religious shrine partially collapsed, sending rubble into the pools below and discoloring the water, which was also contaminated by sewage.
+The minaret at the religious shrine partially collapsed, sending rubble into the pools below and discoloring the water, which was also contaminated by seeping sewage.
 In Eyyübiye District, the minaret of the Eyüp Prophet Mosque was damaged and removed.
 Thirty-three people were killed in the collapse of the Osman Ağan Apartment.

-In Osmaniye Province, of the 22,841 buildings surveyed, 1,739 were heavily damaged, destroyed or required urgent demolision.
-At least 1,088 of the 13,667 buildings examined in Merkez District were destroyed, seriously damaged or needed to be demolished.
+In Osmaniye Province, of the 22,841 buildings surveyed, 2,531 were heavily damaged, destroyed or required demolition.
+Additionally, 16,111 houses collapsed or were badly damaged.
+Nearly half of the affected buildings were included in Osmaniye city, where 1,088 of the 13,667 buildings examined in Merkez District were destroyed, seriously damaged or needed to be demolished.
+In Düziçi, 192 buildings were destroyed or required demolition, with the collapse of a single building killing 41 people, including 29 Syrians.
+Many additional buildings were also destroyed or needed to be demolished in the province, including 174 in Bahçe, 111 in Kadirli, 87 in Hasanbeyli, 19 in Toprakkale and 13 in Sumbas.